Password Best Practices

-- DON’T put your username and password on a post-it note under your keyboard.
+- Don't write your username and password on a post-it note under your keyboard or on your monitor.

-- DON’T write down your username and password in the same place.
+- Don't write down your username and password in the same place, or at all.

 Methods for Creating a Strong Password